ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 by adding a small amount of random delay.

+## Monitoring Flows {#monitoring}

+Network elements can monitor flows to determine which flows are from applications that respect throughput advice.
+This section outlines an exemplary algorithm for network elements.

+To operate this algorithm,
+the minimal state a network element maintains is:
+* the current rate limit,
+* any state necessary to monitor throughput
+  (that is, throughput usage state, such as the state in {{sliding-window}}),
+* a timer used for rate increases, and
+* the time at which that rate limit was last updated,

+When advice is updated,
+the network element waits until it receives the next SCONE packet on affected flows.
+It then updates the throughput advice in that packet ({{apply}}) and updates its monitoring state as follows:

+* If the signaled rate is the same as the current rate, set the last update time to the current time.

+* If the signaled rate is higher than the current value,
+  then:

+  * If the time since the last SCONE packet was updated is greater than the monitoring period, the current rate limit is increased to the received value and the last update time is set to the current time.

+  * Otherwise, the throughput advice is deferred.
+    The implementation sets the rate increase timer to one monitoring period
+    relative to the time that the last SCONE packet was updated.
+    When the timer lapses,
+    change the rate monitoring to the higher rate.

+* If the signaled rate is lower than the current value, set the current rate limit to match the advice, cancel any rate increase timer, discard all rate monitoring state, and set the last update time to the current time.

+A network element that reduces the throughput advice it provides MUST also discard any state it maintains about the use of the network under previous, higher rates.
+This is necessary to allow senders to discard state when advice is reduced (see {{algorithm}}).
+This avoids cases where an application that has planned usage might otherwise be completely unable to send due to a lower limits.

+A network element that reduces its throughput advice might also need to add a small delay to allow applications time to receive and act on the updated advice.

 ## Flows That Exceed Throughput Advice {#policing}

 Network elements that provide throughput advice